 What does it cover?
 The value of the main award in each genre is R170 000 inclusive of an economy class return airfare to the overseas country in which the main award-winner will study.

-Selection Criteria: The grants competition in both the Western Art Music and Jazz Music genres will take place over the following three rounds
+Selection Criteria: The Scholarships competition in both the Western Art Music and Jazz Music genres will take place over the following three rounds

 -Qualifying (Recorded) Round: Candidates must perform a programme of between 10 and 15 minutes comprising 2 or 3 works, selected according to the Repertoire Categories A,B, C and D.